alexhrao/aoc-2024/README.md

 accidentally filtered the tiles on if they had **two** or more walls, which meant depending on the order you looked at walls (which was effectively random), you might remove some walls that meant a valid starting wall wasn't found.

+### Day 13 Commentary

+This one took me a bit to recognize.
+The finding of the "best" combination meant, to me, that there would necessarily be multiple combinations (and perhaps there are) that would lead to the same conclusion.
+Thus, I figured I'd need to loop over something.
+It wasn't until I started thinking about how one would check an answer that I realized you could actually write this as a system of equations; from there, I instantly recognized that this was similar to the hailstone problem last year (e.g., the answer is to use a matrix).
+This time, however, instead of attempting to roll my own `rref()`, I used the one built into `mathru`, which made the solution a breeze.

 ### Day 15 Commentary